jhpce-jhu/jhpce_mkdocs/docs/files/sharing-files.md

 ## Creating A Group Writable Directory

 !!!
 Warning "Raw Material Here"
     The following needs to be rewritten.
+It was sent as email to a user.

 The list command, ls, is crucial to figuring out what is possible, where.
 The long argument, -l, will show you ownership and permission information, as seen in my previous email.